 Serving at-risk communities is never an easy task; for the Y, it was more than once a struggle just to keep the doors open.
 The organization has moved twice before settling in its current location, and in the early 80’s battled the harsh realities of “white flight” ravaging the neighborhood.
 Executive Director Martin Englisher remembers the Y at this time being one of the few literal safe-havens in the neighborhood – while race riots filled the streets with fire, threats, and bodily violence, the Y fought for increased police presence, reconciliation between warring factions, and the continuation of vital services aimed at returning the neighborhood residence to some semblance of a normal life.

 At the other end of the spectrum, the Y’s nursery school is likewise rapidly growing in popularity and attendance.
 The revitalization of the neighborhood, and its general aura of “authentic New York-ness” thanks to its parks, family businesses, and diversity, has resulted in a huge boom in services for young children.
-The nursery school has grown from an average of 2-3 classrooms to 6 fully staffed rooms, and the quality of teachers and services is at an unprecedented high.
-With many of the seniors in the Y community participating in events and performances with these children, the Y is able to further its mission of building strong bonds in the neighborhood.
+The nursery school has grown from an average of 2-3 classrooms to 7 fully staffed rooms, including 3 Universal Pre-Kindergarten and Dual Language classes.
+Our Nursery School staff emphasizes individual attention for each child while building a community of learners in a safe, nurturing, and academically enriching environment.

-Another notable program addressing this issue is Sosuá: an intensive musical theater program for teens.
-Each year, a group of Jewish and Dominican students work together to study the history of the Dominican Republic’s immigration policies prior to WWII, making the country one of few safe harbors for Jews lucky enough to escape Germany.
-The lessons are put to work as the students come together to work on an original performance, which has been featured at many notable venues, including the United Nations.
-Highlighting the unique mixture of cultures in the neighborhood, and celebrating what we can achieve working together, is a pillar of the Y’s work.
+Our focus on community spreads to many programs at the Y, including our Sousa project where in 2009 we created a unique musical theater program for teens.
+For 4 years, a group of Jewish and Dominican students worked together to study the history of the Dominican Republic’s immigration policies prior to WWII, making the country one of few safe harbors for Jews lucky enough to escape Germany.
+These lessons were put to work as the students came together to work on an original performance, which has been featured at many notable venues, including the United Nations and now available on DVD.
+The project highlighted the unique mixture of cultures in the neighborhood, preserving the history of the Holocaust, and celebrating what we can achieve by working together, is a pillar of the Y’s work.

 To sum up the services of the Y in a short history such as this would be impossible: from providing access to social services, to work with battered women, to mental health outreach, the community depends on the organization as a safety net.
 In many of these areas, the Y was a trailblazer, focusing on the psychological needs of the community long before such thinking was in vogue.
 Likewise, the Y was the first organization to open a day camp for neighborhood children in the 1930’s, providing recreation as well as much-needed relief for their mothers.